Dev-Din/IST-EVENTS-MANAGER/README.md

-# 🎪 Event Organising System
+# 🎪 LegitEvents™

 A full-stack web application for managing events, ticket sales, and user administration.
 Built with React.js frontend and Node.js/Express backend with MongoDB database.

 ## 🌟 Overview

-This comprehensive event management platform allows organizations to create, manage, and sell tickets for events while providing different access levels for administrators and clients.
+LegitEvents is a comprehensive event management platform that allows organizations to create, manage, and sell tickets for events while providing different access levels for administrators and clients.

 ### 🎯 Key Features